 Project Passport is available for: Ancient Egypt, Ancient Greece, The Middle Ages, Renaissance and Reformation, or coming in 2018, Ancient Rome.
 These are available in CD format or as digital downloads.

-Follow Home School in the Woods for more history adventures:
+Follow Home School in the Woods for more hands-on elementary history adventures: